Tondwani/GreetingAPI/README.md

 # GreetingAPI

-Greeting APIThis API, built using Python and Flask, generates personalized greetings based on user input.
+This API, built using Python and Flask, generates personalized greetings based on user input.
 It runs locally on a virtual machine, providing a lightweight and flexible solution for handling greeting requests programmatically.

 Features: